ATTHDEV/PathFinding-Simulator/README.md

-this project i use A* algorithm for solve shortest path in maze and create to simulate path finding software for fun and i will be use this algorithm in other project.
+# PathFindingSimulator

-atthawut phuangsiri
+this project used A* algorithm for solve shortest path in maze and create to simulate path finding software for fun and i will be use this algorithm in other project.